7Dieg0/Assignment1--Research-Repository/README.md

 A fixed mindset describes children (and adults) who believe their intelligence, talents and personalities are fixed traits that cannot grow.
 They believe we are born with a certain level of ability (or special skills) and we are unable to improve our level abilities over time.

 I do not agree with that, we should have growth mindset.

-### What is something kind you have done for someone else?

 ### Have you done mindfulness or attention training before?